Kim Kardashian Flaunts Hourglass Curves In Semi-Sheer Black Lingerie On Instagram

 The pair of sexy snaps stirred a lot of attention among Kim’s massive Instagram following, garnering more than 100,000 likes within 10 minutes of having been posted.
 Within a couple of hours, the photos amassed close to 400,000 likes and nearly 2,200 comments to boot.

-One of her fans inquired about the price of the new sunglasses, writing, “How much will it be?
+One of her fans inquired about the price of the new sunglasses.

+“How much will it be?
 Doesn’t matter I’m still buying it.
-Lol.”
+Lol,” they wrote.

-Another person complimented the reality TV star for her daring look in a message that read, “I knew you would come up with some dope angles for the cheekbones.
+“I knew you would come up with some dope angles for the cheekbones.
 Slow golf clap.”

 Kim has been busily promoting her new collection on social media for the past two weeks.
 The KUWTK star unveiled the first batch of sultry snaps from her Carolina Lemke photo shoot last Tuesday.
 The sizzling photos gave a more detailed look at Kim’s outfit, revealing that she teamed up her lingerie with sheer black tights and accessorized with a head-turning calf-length wig.